 13. Miscellaneous.

 a.
 Amendments.
-Amendments to this Agreement may be made only with the [written] consent of the Member.
+Amendments to this Agreement may be made only with the written consent of the Member.

 b.
 Governing Law.
 This Agreement shall be governed by the laws of the State of Illinois.

 c.
 Severability.
 If any provision of this Agreement shall be declared to be invalid, illegal, or unenforceable, such provision shall survive to the extent it is not so declared, and the validity, legality, and enforceability of the other provisions hereof shall not in any way be affected or impaired thereby, unless such action would substantially impair the benefits to any party of the remaining provisions of this Agreement.